charroux/kubernetes/README.md

 # kubernetes

+Kubernetes (commonly stylized as k8s[3]) is an open-source container-orchestration system for automating application deployment, scaling, and management

 ## Requirements

 Linux.
 Version used: Ubuntu Disco 19.04

 ## Docker installation